EmmanuelSenft/ros-qml-plugin/README.md

 ROS QML plugin
 ==============

+Forked version from Séverin Lemaignan.
+Updated to add the support to specific messages used in a study.

 Supports:

 - publishing the pose of QML items as TF frames
 - publishing QML items as ROS images
 - subscribing to ROS poses to move a QML item
 - signaling events by sending an `Empty` message on a specfic topic
+- sending and receiving special ContinuousAction messages for the WoZ++ study

 When used in conjunction with QML `Box2D` plugin, it can also publish the (Box2D) bounding boxes of items as polygons.